ISISComputingGroup/ibex_developers_manual/Reflectomtery-IOC-POLREF.md

 Slit 3 is a tall set of normal jaws sitting on the bench.
 In horizontal sample mode the centre of the jaws is set using the `S3OFFSET` parameter which sets the distance from beam to the jaws, (usually set to 0).
 The bench movement means that the centre of the jaws rarely needs to change except during a slit scan.
 Slit 3 can also be set into beam blocker mode; south jaw in horizontal mode, east or west jaws in vertical sample mode.
 In this state the beam blocked jaws will move independently of the slit centre using `S3S` and `S3N` or `S3W` and `S3W`.
 They retain the natural jaw directions so that positive is away from the centre of the jaw.

+### Components on the Bench

+Components that are on the bench do not track the beam in the same way as normal components.
+They rely on the underlying bench to track the beam and then their positions are just relative to the bench.
+This will in effect look the same as if they were tracking the beam but they don't.